International Payments FAQs

 IBAN Mandatory Countries for International Payments

 The receiver account number must be in IBAN format for all international payments to EEA countries and certain Non-EEA countries.
-Please click here, for list of IBAN mandatory countries.
+List of IBAN mandatory countries.

 We recommend that the IBAN is used in conjunction with the BIC of the receiver's bank to ensure correct identification of the receiver's bank branch and their account number within that branch.
-For further detailed information on country specific formatting requirements, please click here.
+Further detailed information on country specific formatting requirements.

 Please contact the receiver in these countries to obtain their correct IBAN account information and BIC details before initiating any payments.